clement-deltel/python-boilerplate/README.md

    - Perform replacements of application name & description, customer name in all files
    - Rename files and directories based on the same replacement rules
    - Update renovate configuration
-   - Create and initialize a virtual environment using venv
+   - Create and initialize a virtual environment using uv
    - Initialize a Git repository and add the remote (if any)
    - Install pre-commit hooks
    - Stage the files for the initial commit